Ors9/Assembler/README.md

   - **External References (`.ext`)**: Lists all symbols that are declared external and need to be resolved during linking.
 This supports modular programming and linking multiple assembly files.

 ##  Important Note
-There also the project task booklet, emphasizing its role in guiding the development process and documenting the project's objectives and milestones.
+The project task booklet is also included, and it serves as a key resource for guiding the development process.
+It outlines the project's objectives, milestones, and provides important documentation

 ## 📞 Contact